-Although my garden is far too small for installing a grass tennis court (not to mention the cost of maintaining and building one!), I thought for this article I’d look at how you can make your own grass tennis court.
+Although my garden is far too small for installing a grass tennis court (not to mention the cost of maintaining and building one!), it’s every tennis player’s dream to make your own tennis court.

 There are a couple of different choices of grass seed to use for grass tennis courts